Spiritual Tours of Scotland and Ireland

 MONASTIC RUINS AND MEGALITHS – The tour moves within the context of the old stories of the monks of Iona who followed a sacred trail forged by kings, queens and the ancient pre-Christian people of Scotland and England.
 The tour also diverts to some of the stunning scenery of the Scottish Highlands with a visit to Glencoe a visit to the Fairy Knowe in Aberfoyle and the Kilmartin Valley, the home of Dunadd Fort and the largest collection of ancient monuments in Scotland.
-Guests will also visit Doune Castle (filming site for Game of Thrones and the Outlander Series) and Rosslyn Chapel (made famous by the DaVinci Code), Melrose Abbey and Jedburgh Abbey.
+Guests will also visit Blackness Castle (filming site for Game of Thrones and the Outlander Series) and Rosslyn Chapel (made famous by the DaVinci Code), and the ruins of Melrose Abbey.

 FREE DAY IN EDINBURGH – The 7th day of the tour will be a free day on Edinburgh’s Royal Mile.
 Guests can explore at their leisure and will be provided with a Historic Scotland pass that allows them to enter Edinburgh Castle